SanUSB-grupo/RITOS/README.md

 # RITOS
-Real Internet Time Operation System (RITOS)
+Real Internet Time Operation System (RITOS).

-Esp8266 RTOS library of the esp8266 core for Arduino IDE
+ An Esp8266 RTOS library of the esp8266 core for Arduino IDE.